Chart Color Schemes

 AreaSearch analysis places Illawong well above average for employment performance across multiple indicators

 Illawong has a well-educated workforce with strong representation in professional services.
-Its unemployment rate was 2.5% in the past year, with an estimated employment growth of 1.9%.
+The unemployment rate was 2.5% as of December 2025.
+Employment growth over the past year was estimated at 1.4%.

-As of September 2025, 4,073 residents are employed, with an unemployment rate of 1.7%, below Greater Sydney's rate of 4.2%.
-Workforce participation is 62.5% compared to Greater Sydney's 60.0%.
-Employment is concentrated in construction (1.4 times the regional level), education & training, and health care & social assistance (11.9%).
-Over the year to September 2025, employment increased by 1.9%, labour force by 1.0%, reducing unemployment by 0.8 percentage points.
+As of December 2025, 4,068 residents were employed, with an unemployment rate of 1.7%, lower than Greater Sydney's rate of 4.2%.
+Workforce participation in Illawong was 68.1%, compared to Greater Sydney's 70.2%.
+According to Census responses, 45.3% of residents worked from home.
+Employment is concentrated in construction (strongly specialized with an employment share 1.4 times the regional level), education & training, and health care & social assistance (under-represented at 11.9%).

 Frequently Asked Questions - Employment